 - reflections from the original authors about how the materials played out in their classrooms.

-The student materials will take several forms:
+The student materials take several forms:

 - Handouts, datasets and other downloadable materials will be provided within the activitysheets.
-Instructors are free to adapt these for their local circumstances; providing them to their students in print or electronically. e.g. via their local Learning Management System (LMS).
+Instructors are free to adapt these for their local circumstances, providing them to their students in print or electronically. e.g. via their local Learning Management System (LMS).

 - Background readings and other original supporting materials will be available as web pages directly on the InTeGrate website.
-Faculty can point their students to separate student-focused versions of the these materials, or download them for display in a local website or LMS.
-InTeGrate will provide stable versions of each revisions of these materials as well as downloadable versions as html5 and in common cartridge format.
+Faculty can point their students to separate student-focused versions of these materials, or download them for display in a local website or LMS.
+InTeGrate will provide stable versions of each revision of these materials as well as downloadable versions as html5 and in common cartridge format.

 InTeGrate materials are available at no cost under a creative commons license that encourages wide reuse and empowers educators to flexibly adapt the materials to meet their local needs.
 Copyright of original materials developed by InTeGrate is retained by the project.